MattechLab/sops/docs/general/recruit-schedule-screen/participants-recruitment.md

 ## Recruitment shortlist

-- [ ] Distribute the [recruitment flyers](../../assets/files/Flyer-2.0MREye.pdf) at CHUV, as well as on EPFL, UNIL and HES-SO campuses, both physically and electronically (e.g., e-mail lists).
+- [ ] Distribute the [recruitment flyers](../../assets/files/Flyer-2.0MREye.pdf) at CHUV, as well as on EPFL, UNIL and HES-SO campuses, both physically and electronically (e.g., email lists).
 - [ ] Insert any new potential participant who shows interest into the internal (coded) excel spreadsheet named (XXX).
-Make sure you get **an e-mail contact** to send documents.
+Make sure you get **an email contact** to send documents.

 !!!warning "Recruits shortlist"
     - [ ] Remove all flyers and indicate that recruitment is not open anymore once the shortlist quotas have been reached.